Mazatlan Healthcare Guide for Expats (2026)

 - Ages 65+: $2,700-$5,400/year

 Key feature: Mexican policies use lifetime deductibles per incident (not annual).
-Once you hit your deductible for a specific illness/injury, copays are capped at ~$2,200 USD.
+Once you hit your deductible for a specific illness or injury, copays are capped at around $2,200 USD.

-Plan Seguro is the critical option — it's the only major insurer with no age limit for new enrollment.
+Plan Seguro is the one to know about - it's the only major insurer with no age limit for new enrollment.
 If you're over 65 and need coverage, this is it.

 Option 2: International Insurance